Deltares-research/liwo-static/README.md

 We use some static (mock)data to run our tests more reliably, consistently and faster.
 - UI tests use JSON [mock data](https://github.com/Deltares/liwo-static/tree/master/tests/e2e/mock).
 - Long running tests use a CSV [data set](https://github.com/Deltares/liwo-static/tree/master/tests/e2e/data).
+Note: The CSV file is not comma separated but semicolon separated.
+This is because the CSV file is the output of another process, which uses semicolons as separators.

 Both are updated every once in a while.
 Please run (and update) the tests if you change the mock data.